Multiple Involvement Collaborations

 You Nearly Did Me In

-2. Single Version (3:30) (available on the 'Once Bitten Twice Shy' compilation and presumably also on 'The Best Of Ian Hunter')
+2. Single Version (3:30) (available on the 'Once Bitten Twice Shy' and 'The Singles Collection 1975-83' compilations, and presumably also on 'Shades Of Ian Hunter')

 Seen only shadows, silver needles